Durant, Oklahoma: Economy

-Durant was ranked as the fastest growing rural city in Oklahoma in 2004, having the fastest growth rate outside of the Oklahoma City and Tulsa metropolitan areas.
+Durant was ranked as the fastest-growing rural city in Oklahoma in 2004, outside of the Oklahoma City and Tulsa urban metropolitan areas.

-Durant's daytime population increases to approximately 20,000 people.
+Durant's daytime population increases to around 20,000 people.
 The city has a pull factor of 1.8–2.1 times its population and was named an All-America City finalist for 2006.

-Since 1999, the Durant Economic Development Department, the Durant Industrial Authority and the City of Durant have developed over $600,000,000 in new investments to the city.

-Durant currently leads the state in economic development.
 One of the city's strongest industries is tourism; attractions include Lake Texoma, the Choctaw Casino Resort, and Fort Washita.
 Manufacturing and distribution are growing industries in Durant with several factories being constructed and planned.